equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-04-building-mental-firewall.md

 ### Summary: Becoming the Analyst

 Building Cognitive Sovereignty is a shift from "Believing" to "Analyzing."
 It is a slower way of processing the world, but it is infinitely more stable.
 By running your life through the **3-Gate Filter**, you ensure that you are the only one writing the source code of your own reality.

+The 3 steps in a glance:

+Step,Action,Frequency
+Step 1,"Label the Source: ""This is a memory of a controller.""","Every time a ""legacy file"" runs."
+Step 2,"Deploy the Gate: ""Is there evidence for this today?""",When self-doubt appears.
+Step 3,"Archive & Delete: ""This data is low-value.""",Before starting your BTS work.